 What is the solution you may ask?
 Well, get out of the abusive relationship.
 If you can’t do that, then make your partner aware what kind of behavior or conduct is unacceptable.
 If you can’t do that, then we must find a way for you to rediscover your worth, your potential and to believe in it.
 There are two simple methods and you may adopt both if you can.
 First, engage in something you are passionate about.
 Spend some time pursuing what matters to you.
 You must find a way of reclaiming your freedom, you need to get back your sense of existence.
 The second method is even more powerful.
 As follows:

 Do self-affirmative meditation.
 Start by writing down the things you are good at, jot down stuff you love about yourself, write down how you would like your body to be (don’t be afraid of dreaming).
 Sit in a comfortable posture, take a few deep breaths, and recall all the good things you just wrote.
 Make the list once and feel free to add to it but meditate on it before going to bed every night.
-You should start to see the results in six weeks.
-How much you believe in your self-affirmation will affect the quality of results.
-Why just weight loss, it’ll also help you shed the emotional baggage, you’ll feel lighter and freer.
+You should start to see results in six weeks.
+How much you believe in your self-affirmation will affect the quality of the results.
+Why not just weight loss, it’ll also help you shed the emotional baggage, you’ll feel lighter and freer.

 As you rediscover your lost inner beauty, you’ll start to get comfortable with yourself.
 You’ll find yourself worthy of love and adoration.
 With that, your self-esteem will get a giant boost and that, in turn, is sure to help you in losing weight.
 Consequently, your external beauty will restore itself before long.